E. Michael Burke: Madison Square Garden

+Burke was appointed president of Madison Square Garden Center on July 26, 1973.
+He was also president and chairman of the New York Knicks and Rangers respectively.
+In 1981, Burke sold his five percent stake in the New York Yankees for $500,000.
+He announced on September 19, 1981, his retirement from all Garden-related duties on December 1 despite 19 months remaining on his contract.Vecsey, George.
+"Sports of The Times: The Gentleman," The New York Times, Saturday, November 7, 1981.
+Retrieved June 18, 2024.

 Retirement in Ireland

 As a child, Burke had lived with his grandparents in Ireland.
 In 1960 he purchased a 500 acre farm in Aughrim near Galway.
 Burke retired there in 1981.
 On a visit to the United States a woman once asked him if he were a gentleman farmer.
 He laughed and said "Well, I'm a gentleman".